UniversalDependencies/UD_English-EWT/README.txt

 have been single-annotated, and a limited portion of them have been double-annotated with interannotator agreement at approximately 96%.

-This file is compatible with the CoNLL-U format defined for Universal Dependencies.
+This corpus is compatible with the CoNLL-U format defined for Universal Dependencies.
 See: http://universaldependencies.github.io/docs/format.html

 The dependency taxonomy can be found on the Universal Dependencies web site: